-Dr Oliver Ready is a literary scholar and translator specializing in late- and post-Soviet Russian prose, and in nineteenth-century literature, especially Gogol and Dostoevsky.
-His academic publications include the monograph Persisting in Folly: Russian Writers in Search of Wisdom, 1963-2013 (Peter Lang, 2017) and articles on various recent Russian authors.
+Oliver Ready is a literary scholar and translator specializing in recent and nineteenth-century literature.
+His academic publications include the monograph Persisting in Folly: Russian writers in search of wisdom, 1963-2013 (Peter Lang, 2017) and articles on various recent Russian authors.
 He is currently working on a short Life of Nikolai Gogol and a translation of Gogol’s ‘essential stories’.
 The novels of Vladimir Sharov (1952-2018) are another major interest.

-Over the past six years, Dr Ready has convened many seminar series and special events with Russian cultural figures at St Antony’s, including the Elliott Lecture by Svetlana Alexievich in 2016.
-He teaches undergraduates and postgraduates at various other colleges, currently St Edmund Hall, Exeter and Lincoln.
+Dr Ready has convened many seminar series and special events with Russian cultural figures at St Antony’s, including the Elliott Lecture by Svetlana Alexievich in 2016.
+He teaches undergraduates and postgraduates at various colleges across the university, and holds a lectureship at Wadham until 2020.

-As a literary translator, his publications include Dostoevsky’s Crime and Punishment (Penguin Classics; Pen Translation Prize shortlist, 2016), The Maisky Diaries (as co-translator), Ilya Ehrenburg’s My Paris, and translations of the following works of contemporary Russian fiction, all published by Dedalus:
+As a literary translator, his publications include Dostoevsky’s Crime and Punishment (Penguin Classics; Pen Translation Prize shortlist, 2016), The Maisky Diaries (as co-translator), Ilya Ehrenburg’s My Paris, and translations of the following works of recent Russian fiction, all published by Dedalus:

-Vladimir Sharov’s novels The Rehearsals (in press) and Before and During (Read Russia Translation Prize, 2015)
+Vladimir Sharov’s novels The Rehearsals (2018) and Before and During